Project Themes

 Urban Heat Island Study – GLOBE Mission EARTH

-Did you know that July 2024 was the Earth’s hottest month on record?
-According to the NOAA report dated August 12, 2024 the average July global surface temperature was 2.18 degrees F (1.21 degree C) above the 20th-century average of 60.4 degrees F (15.8 degrees C) revealing that July 2024 was the 14th-consecutive month of record-high temperatures for the Earth.
-Increases in LST can have negative impacts on wildlife, our land and water resources, and on human health and economic activity.
+In recent years, Earth has experience increasingly record-high temperatures.
+Increases in land surface temperature (LST) can have negative impacts on wildlife, our land and water resources, and on human health and economic activity.
 In particular, urban areas are prone to increased LST, due to their extensive use of impermeable surfaces such as asphalt and concrete, and their lack of vegetation.
 The tendency for these areas to be hotter than their surrounding rural areas is known as the “Urban Heat Island Effect”.

 The SEES High School Summer Intern Program is funded through NASA Cooperative Agreement Notice NNH15ZDA004C and is a part of NASA’s Science Activation program.
 For more information, go to: https://science.nasa.gov/learners